ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/Testing.md

     return 0;
 }
 ```
-6. Build it with `mpicc -o cpi cpi.c`.
+6. Compile it with `mpicc -o cpi cpi.c`.
 7. Then, run it with `mpirun -f machinefile -n X ./cpi` and change the `X` with the amount of nodes in the cluster.
-8. It should output with a response from every node. *E.g.:*
+8. It should output with a response from every node. *E.g.*
 ```
 Process 0 of 3 is on master_node
 Process 2 of 3 is on slave_node_2